Anifacc/anifacc.github.io/_posts/2018-12-29-buffett-1983-stock-split-activity.md

 > Investors possessing those characteristics are in a small minority, but we have an exceptional collection of them.
 I believe well over 90% - probably over 95% - of our shares are held by those who were shareholders of Berkshire or Blue Chip five years ago.
 And I would guess that over 95% of our shares are held by investors for whom the holding is at least double the size of their next largest.  **Among companies with at least several thousand public shareholders and more than $1 billion of market value, we are almost certainly the leader in the degree to which our shareholders think and act like owners.
 Upgrading a shareholder group that possesses these characteristics is not easy.**

 > **Were we to split the stock or take other actions focusing on stock price rather than business value, we would attract an entering class of buyers inferior to the exiting class of sellers.**  At $1300, there are very few investors who can’t afford a Berkshire share.  **Would a potential one-share purchaser be better off if we split 100 for 1 so he could buy 100 shares?
-Those who think so and who would buy the stock because of the split or in anticipation of one would definitely downgrade the quality of our present shareholder group.**(*Could we really improve our shareholder group by trading some of our present clear-thinking members for impressionable new ones who, preferring paper to value, feel wealthier with nine $10 bills than with one $100 bill?*)
+Those who think so and who would buy the stock because of the split or in anticipation of one would definitely downgrade the quality of our present shareholder group.**(*Could we really improve our shareholder group by trading some of our present clear-thinking members for impressionable new ones who, preferring paper to value, feel wealthier with nine 10💵 bills than with one 100💵 bill?*)

 > **People who buy for non-value reasons are likely to sell for non-value reasons.
 Their presence in the picture will accentuate erratic price swings unrelated to underlying business developments.**

 (股票分割, 引入特质不好的投机者, 那么麻烦啦.)

-> We will try to avoid policies that attract buyers with a short-term focus on our stock price and try to follow policies that attract informed long-term investors focusing on business values. just as you purchased your Berkshire shares in a market populated by rational informed investors, you deserve a chance to sell - should you ever want to - in the same kind of market.
+> **We will try to avoid policies that attract buyers with a short-term focus on our stock price and try to follow policies that attract informed long-term investors focusing on business values.** Just as you purchased your Berkshire shares in a market populated by rational informed investors, you deserve a chance to sell - should you ever want to - in the same kind of market.
 We will work to keep it in existence.

+## 股市交易

 > **One of the ironies of the stock market is the emphasis on activity.**  Brokers, using terms such as “marketability" and “liquidity", sing the praises of companies with high share turnover (**those who cannot fill your pocket will confidently fill your ear**).  **But investors should understand that what is good for the croupier is not good for the customer.
 A hyperactive stock market is the pickpocket of enterprise.**